benhowell/benhowell.github.com/_drafts/your-financial-history-your-business.md

 #### If someone can’t or won’t follow instructions, they don’t belong at my company.
 The quote above was pulled from an article on [resumellow.com][1] who claim to be the _"Professional Association of Resume Writers and Career Coaches"_.
 The title of the article is _"7 Job Application Rules from a Guy that Hired 300+ People in the Last Year"_.

 Cool, some free career advice.
 Great!
 I love it when a kind hearted recruiter gives out free advice to those who need some help with writing job applications and resumes and are in need of general career advice.
-Follow instructions.
-Well, on the face of it, this seems like some pretty sensible advice.
-But hang on, what instructions are we talking about here?
 Let's take a look:

 _"I place a simple instruction in the job listing and then see if applicants follow it.
 The instruction is usually very simple . . . here are some examples: Please include salary history..."_  -- <cite>[Jeremiah (no surname)][2]</cite>.